ceticamarco/dc/man.md

 **$**

-Pops one value from the stack and convert it to the nearest integer of lesser magnitute.
+Pops one value from the stack and convert it to the nearest integer of lesser magnitude.

 **y**